Guerzony/S107/src/main/docs/database/database.md

 #### group

-Stores data the groups created by users or imported from equipments.
+Stores data the groups created by users or imported from users.

 ---

 #### recipe

-Stores information about the individual recipes created by users for all equipments except C-MAX.
+Stores information about the individual recipes created by users for all users except C-MAX.

 ---